sinigangnahakdog/ECE2112-PA3/README.md

 2. Problem 2 (performing operations on a dataframe)
 <br>
 The following tools were used in the completion of this experiment: <br>
-- Anaconda Navigator 2.6.0<br>
+- Anaconda Navigator<br>
-- Jupyter Notebook 7.0.8
+- Jupyter Notebook

 ## File Inclusions
 1. **Garcia_Pandas-P1.py** - Problem 1 code